CrazyStoneonRoad/TGRS-HRRSD-Dataset/README.md

 # Citing HRRSD
 If you find HRRSD dataset useful in your research, please consider citing:
-> HRCNN: Hierarchical and Robust Convolutional Neural Network for Very High Resolution Remote Sensing Object Detection
+> Hierarchical and Robust Convolutional Neural Network for Very High Resolution Remote Sensing Object Detection